DigitalSensei33/Gocube-Gaming-Controller/README.md

 ## Controls

 Currently coded to a customized dark souls 3 control scheme, using only keyboard inputs and mouse clicks.
-Can be edited to change which face turns (and directions of face turns) press which keys (in face turns.py ***ADD LINE #S).
+Can be edited to change which face turns (and directions of face turns) press which keys (in face-turns.py ***ADD LINE #S).
 Can also be edited to change movement and camera with gyroscope tilting to other desired controls.

 ***IMPORTANT***
 This is all specifically coded with green in front (towards you) and white on top.